cmsmcq/Aparecium/A/workplan.md

   * Improve the layout and styling of SWeb documents.

 * Other XQuery engines: Make Aparecium work in eXist-db and Fusion-DB and possibly others.
 (Right now eXist-db can't run Aparecium because they don't current accept a second argument to map:merge(), and Aparecium needs that.
 There are workarounds ...)

 * Better collection of realistic and real grammars.

 * Sample applications.

+## Done

+* Better test harness that runs from the test catalog and produces a test report.

+* Rudimentary versioning support in SWeb.